-We’ve rounded up our picks for the best markets and local culinary destinations for you to try this season.
-Some are local legends, while others are discoveries for us — and probably for you, too.
-Open food tours and secret food tours are also fun ways to get to know your city’s food history.
-Food tours in San Francisco will always give you insight into the city.
+That’s why we’ve rounded up our picks for the best markets and local culinary destinations for you to try this season.
+Some are local legends, while others are hidden gems.
+Food tours in San Francisco will surely give you some special insights.

 Alamo Square Farmers Market

-You’ve passed by the Alamo Square Farmers Market if you live in or near the city.
-Our favorite time to visit is on Sunday afternoons as a weekend treat.
-The market is a perfect place to catch up with friends over lunch or enjoy the sights and sounds of the city.
+You must pass by the Alamo Square Farmers Market.
+Our favorite time to visit it is on Sunday afternoons, as a weekend treat.
+The market is a perfect place to catch up with friends over lunch or enjoy the sights and sounds of this city.

-Besides being filled with fresh produce and tasty eats, the market features live music on weekend afternoons.
-And, of course, it’s filled with kids from the neighborhood who aren’t afraid to let you know how much they love your dog.
+Besides being filled with fresh products and tasty dishes, the market features live music on weekend afternoons.
+And, of course, there’ll be plenty of kids from the neighborhood who aren’t afraid to let you know how much they love your dog!

-To find the market, get off the 8-O’clock bus at Haight and Steiner and walk a couple of blocks north to Steiner Street.
+How to find this market?
+Get off the 8-O’clock bus at Haight and Steiner and walk a couple of blocks north to Steiner Street.

 Divisadero Farmers Market

-You’ll find San Francisco’s original foodie destination at the Divisadero Farmers Market.
-Since 2006, the market has been a go-to spot for everything local, from salsa to honey.
-Stop by on Saturdays and Sunday afternoons, and you’ll find local farmers demonstrating their produce and honey products.
-There’s even a butcher who sells his meats.
-Plus, there are food trucks on Saturdays, a flea market on Sundays, and other fun activities like live music, wine tasting, and kids’ events.
+You’ll find a San Francisco’s popular foodie destination at the Divisadero Farmers Market.
+Since 2006, the market has been a go-to spot for every local, it does not matter if they are looking for a salsa or a special honey.
+Stop by on Saturday and Sunday afternoons, and you’ll find local farmers selling their own product.
+Even a butcher won’t be shy to be there and sell his meat.
+Saturday hosts some amazing food trucks, Sunday is the flea market’s day, and on both days there is plenty of other fun activities like live music, wine tastings and kids’ events.

 Dan’s Community Market

 Dan’s Community Market is just across the street from the famous Haight and Ashbury neighborhood.
-The market officially opened in 2012 and features produce, fruit, and local farm products.
+The market officially opened in 2012 and it mostly features fruit and local farm products.
 It’s open every Saturday and Sunday from 8 a.m. to 1 p.m.